jsmoriss/jsm-user-locale/readme.txt

 }
 `

-You can also modify the URL used to reload the page after selecting a locale by hooking the 'jsm_user_locale_redirect_url' filter.
+You can also modify the URL used to reload the page (after selecting a locale from the menu) by hooking the 'jsm_user_locale_redirect_url' filter.

 `
 add_filter( 'jsm_user_locale_redirect_url',